| | |

 burps, and MyDataBox writes a corrupted buffer to disk.
 Abruptly,

 poor Roscoe loses everything he has on the puppy side of his business.
+If MyDataBox had been embedded in the DogMatic .EXE file, this

 could not have happened.
 If application and database engine are